robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

     }
     ```

-    > Be sure to replace **<BUCKETNAME>** with the name of the bucket and **<VPCENDPOINTNAME>** with endpoint ID you copied down earlier.
+    > Be sure to replace **<BUCKETNAME>** with the name of the bucket and **<VPCENDPOINTID>** with endpoint ID you copied down earlier.

 9. Click **Save**.
-Now regardless of the bucket’s Access Control List, if traffic isn’t coming from the VPC Endpoint it will be denied.
+Now regardless of the bucket’s Access Control List, if traffic isn’t coming from the VPC endpoint it will be denied.
 This also provides more security and better pricing for legitimate traffic.
 10. To quickly restore the previous configuration for this bucket, we start by going to the [AWS Config](https://us-west-2.console.aws.amazon.com/config/home?region=us-west-2) console.
-11. Under **Resources** click on **S3 Buckets**.
+11. Under **Resources** click on **S3 Bucket**.
 12. Click on your Bucket (bucket name starts with **threat-detection-wksp-** and ends in **-data**).
-13. Click on **Change** under the previous configuration in the slider
+13. Click on **Change** under the previous configuration in the slider at the top of the screen
     * Make note of the changes to Permissions
 14. Click on **Manage Resource** in the top right.
 This will take you to the S3 console.
 15. Click on the **Permissions** tab.
-16. Remove Public Access based on Config change.
+16. Remove Public Access based on Config change you just looked at.
 17. Click on the **Properties** Tab.
 18. Re-enable S3 Default AES-256 encryption.